MichaelThamm/gitlab-docker-ci/README.md

 To host the web page locally, run [DevelopeEnvironment.bat](https://github.com/MichaelThamm/Flask-Docker/blob/main/DevelopeEnvironment.bat) and then [StartApp.bat](https://github.com/MichaelThamm/Flask-Docker/blob/main/StartApp.bat) once complete.
 These two batch files will create a clean developement environment by creating a virtual environment and installing dependancies.
 Then the app is started using Flask and a browser to the correct local port is opened which is the website.

 ## Hosted on the Web
+To host the application on the web, Heroku was used which uses Git to manage the implementations.
+Follow the Heroku-Flask link in the Supporting References section to create on for yourself.
+This page can be found at [michaelthamm.com](https://michaelthamm.com)

 # Conclusion
-Using Flask to create a web application using the templates from w3schools the application serves as a good portfolio website.
-The use of Docker and Git to maintain the web application environment in a robust way.
+Flask was used to create a web application using the HTML/JavaScript templates from w3schools which serve as good portfolio websites.
+The use of Docker and Git streamlines the maintainance process for the web application environment making it a robust workflow.

 # Supporting References
 - [Docker-Flask](https://www.freecodecamp.org/news/how-to-dockerize-a-flask-app/)